fabianmakila/ProxyUtils/README.md

 ![ProxyUtilsBanner](/assets/proxyutils-banner.png)

 # ProxyUtils
-Utility commands and features for Minecraft proxies.
+ProxyUtils is part of my plugin suite for Minecraft proxies.
+It comes with many utility commands and features that I use personally.

 ## Features
 - Commonly used commands like `/find` and `/send`